four43/admiral-cli/README.md

         shortFlag: '-n',
         longFlag: '--notPassed'
     })
+    // Options are two parts, a key and a user supplied value.
     .option({
         name: 'optName',
         description: 'Options are two parts, a key and a user supplied value',